ericchen321/DroidNative/docs/testing.md

 ## PROCEDURE TO SET UP DROIDNATIVE FOR TESTING

 1. Set up VMs.
 You can use VirtualBox or Virsh (with virt-manager being its GUI management tool) to create new VMs.
 VirtualBox utilizes KVM, and some Android emulators also use KVM, so you may not run them together on a host.
 In that case you will have to use Vish.
-Once you have started a VM, ssh into it.
+Once you have started a VM, ssh into it: the username for all VMs is ``` ubuntu ``` and password is ``` f ```.

 2. Mount host directories with DroidNative executable, signature files to the VMs.